MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 **Q:**    Do usage metrics capture views from embedded dashboards and reports?

-**A:**    Usage metrics currently doesn't support capturing usage for embedded dashboards, reports, and the [publish to web](service-publish-to-web.md) flow.
+**A:**    Usage metrics currently don't support capturing usage for embedded dashboards, reports, and the [publish to web](service-publish-to-web.md) flow.
 In those cases, we recommend using existing web analytics platforms to track usage for the hosting app or portal.

 **Q:**    I can't run usage metrics on any content at all.